Shop with a wall of handmade leather shoes in a bright rainbow of color.

 Travel Plans

-You can search for a plane ticket on Orbitz.com or Expedia.com or you can contact your favorite travel agent for a ticket.
+You can search for a plane ticket on Orbitz.com or Booking.com OR you can contact your favorite travel agent for a ticket.
+Royal Air Maroc has some direct flights from some US cities such as (JFK).

 Visas